pawelc/docs/tidy1.md

 Identifying and attacking the saddle point problem in high-dimensional non-convex optimization
 All you need is a good init
-Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks Big Neural Networks Waste Capacity
+Big Neural Networks Waste Capacity
 An empirical evaluation of recurrent network architectures Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification